mirarrararri/mirarrararri/README.md

 ⚡ FUN FACTS ABOUT ME: ...
 - I believe in learning one step at a time - even the smallest progress counts!
-- I love turning "I can't into How can I?"
+- I love turning "I can't" into "How can I?"
 - I am a hardworking and determined towards my goals.
 Once i play, i played to WIN!
 - MY MOTTO: "Every expert was once a beginner and I'm on my way!"